Banteay Kdei: The Citadel of Chambers

 The Four Faces

-Your journey begins at the impressive eastern gopura (gate), adorned with the iconic four faces of Lokeshvara, the bodhisattva of compassion.
-These serene, smiling faces welcome you into the temple complex and set a tranquil tone for your visit.
+Your journey begins at the impressive Eastern Gopura (gate), adorned with the iconic four faces of Lokeshvara (the Bodhisattva of Compassion).
+These serene, smiling faces welcome you into the complex, setting a tranquil tone that is distinct from the intimidation of the state temples.

 The Hall of Dancers

-Just past the entrance, you'll find a large courtyard featuring the "Hall of Dancers."
-Look closely at the pillars and walls to spot beautifully preserved carvings of Apsaras (celestial dancers), a signature of Jayavarman VII's temples.
+Just past the entrance, you'll find a large, open-air courtyard featuring the "Hall of Dancers."
+Look closely at the square pillars to spot the ghostly outlines of Apsara dancers.
+Many were defaced during the anti-Buddhist reaction in the 13th century, adding a layer of tragic history to the beauty.

 The Inner Sanctuary